 In 1997, Busta Rhymes parodied the character Sho'nuff in his music video for "Dangerous".
-In the video, the music cuts off, and Busta proclaims, "Yo Leroy!
-Am I not the baddest..." and replicates Sho'nuff's first on-screen speech.
+In the video, the music cuts off, Busta proclaims, "Yo Leroy!
+Am I not the baddest...", and replicates Sho'nuff's first on-screen speech.

 Under pressure from the studio, trying to cut the budget by $2 million, director Michael Schultz and screenwriter Louis Venosta sat up all night in a hotel room, re-writing the script.
 When Venosta fell asleep, Schultz decided to delete 40 pages of the script.
 When Venosta awoke the next morning, the pair spent the day recreating the deleted material.

 Some posters for the film featured a long text preamble that read: "He's a martial arts master who refuses to fight.
 He's a Bruce Lee fan who's so sure he's Oriental that he eats popcorn with chopsticks.
 His friends think he's too serious.
 His family thinks he's crazy.
 His enemies think he's no challenge.
 But he knows he's The Last Dragon".

 Filming began April 16th, 1984.
 Locations include: The Victory Theater on 42nd Street, Bernstein's-on-Essex (an Oriental delicatessen used with its decor intact), the Harlem Karate Institute, a pizza restaurant in lower Manhattan, a Chinese warehouse on Walker Street in Manhattan, Super Amusements in Flushing, Queens, and an abandoned wire factory and warehouse at East 118th and East Side Highway in Manhattan.